 Looking for the heart of construction to replace the Alaskan Way Viaduct?
 Look no further than the massive construction zone to the west of Seattle’s stadiums.
-This area will change frequently between now and the time the SR 99 tunnel opens in late 2015.
+This area will change frequently between now and the time the SR 99 tunnel opens to traffic.

 Our interactive simulation shows you how this area will evolve as we continue replacing the viaduct.

 South Atlantic Street overpass open to traffic